iloveitaly/crypto-index-fund-bot/README.md

 * https://www.hodlbot.io.
 Interesting product, but looks abandoned.
 Doesn't support DCA, it will sell your assets to rebalance.
 * https://www.shrimpy.io.
 Best bot that I could find.
 They have [an advanced DCA product](https://help.shrimpy.io/hc/en-us/articles/1260803098690-Dollar-Cost-Averaging-DCA-in-Shrimpy) which only reallocates new deposits to the account.
 * https://www.tokensets.com.
 Really interesting solution to this problem using smart contracts.
 Only supports EC20 tokens.
+* https://www.bitfract.com Exchange one coin for multiple.
+This tool does *not* use a centralized exchange, which is really interesting.
+It was acquired and looks abandoned.

 ### Funds